jbcoe/allocators/TALK.md

   or an object of a class derived from `T`.

 We needed to add allocator support to `indirect` and `polymorphic`.

-This talk covers the basics what we learnt along the way.
+This talk is our opportunity to share what we learned.

 Work progresses at https://github.com/jbcoe/value_types.